-I am a musician and scholar of music, specializing in religious music and devotional practices with particular focus on early modern Christianity in the Spanish-speaking world.
+I am a musician and scholar of music, specializing in religious music and devotional practices with particular focus on early modern Christianity in the Spanish-speaking world and colonial cultures.
 I am an assistant professor of music at the University of Rochester.

 I teach courses in the history, structure, and cultural meanings of music.
 See the teaching page for course descriptions.

 My research examines how people have used music to express and enact